APaskey/dradrian/content/post/vaccine_ingredients/index.md

 projects: []
 ---

-I came across this great explainer on what is in in the Pfizer mRNA vaccine, and I would like to refer you to this source.
+I came across this great explainer on what is in the Pfizer mRNA vaccine, and I would like to refer you to this source.
 The UnbiasedScience podcast has a presence on social media, and although I haven’t listened to any of their podcasts I think they seem to be doing good work!
 Check out their infographic and caption by following the link below.
 [Check out their podcast page here.](https://unbiased.buzzsprout.com)

 Here's the quick take-home ingredient list:
 1. mRNA encoding the spike protein of SARS-CoV-2